The Surface Group Conjectures for groups with two generators: Groups with two generators

 with $m-1 > 0$.
 This implies that $N$ is a normal, finitely generated subgroup of $F_n$ of infinite index.
 The only such subgroup is the trivial group, which forces $n=1$ and $m=2$.
 So $H$ must be isomorphic to $\mathbb Z^2$, which is not hyperbolic.
 This is a contradiction. \end{proof}

 \begin{corollary} If all infinite-index subgroups of $G=\langle x, y\mid R\rangle$ are free, then either $G$ is free or $G \cong \mathrm{BS}(1,\pm1)$. \end{corollary} \begin{proof} By \cref{torsion IF}, $G$ is torsion free.
-Therefore either $R$ is trivial, and so $G$ is free, or $R$ is not trivial, and hence the $L^2$-Betti numbers of $G$ are all zero.
+Therefore either $R$ is trivial, and so $G$ is free, or $R$ is not trivial, and hence the first $L^2$-Betti number of $G$ is zero.
 In the latter case we may use \cref{vanishing first l2}. \end{proof}

 Clearly the above corollary confirms \cref{conj:IF,conj:MandIF} when $|\mathbf x|=2$.